boardsource/docs/guides/flashing_terms.md

 ### Common generic microcontrollers

-Most commom microcontrollers for keyboards are based on the Pro Micro pinout.
+Most common microcontrollers for keyboards are based on the Pro Micro pinout.
 That means that any keyboard that can take a Pro Micro controller can also have these installed instead.
 While the pro micro is the historical choice for keyboards, it's quite limited these days, so we have many more options.